 Having obtained my BSc and PhD at the University of Sheffield, I joined the University of Leeds in 2007 and am currently an Associate Professor in Developmental Psychology.

 I sit on the Steering Committee for the Centre for Applied Education Research (CAER), and Chair the sub-committee for the Action Project on Cognitive Health.
-I also sit on the Steering Committee for the Born in Bradford study, a longitiducanl cohort study following the lives of over 13,500 children and their families.
+I also sit on the Steering Committee for the Born in Bradford study, a longitidinal cohort study following the lives of over 13,500 children and their families.

 - Director Postgraduate Research Studies (Psychology)